algorithmic-sabotage/asrg/content/docs/interventions/police_officers-faces-pof/index.md

 #### Image

 Front Page Image: A mosaic of approximately 63,000 facial images of a thousand police officers from the Police Officers Faces (POF) facial recognition dataset.
 Images are downsized to protect privacy. <span style="color:grey">Mosaic: © Algorithmic Sabotage Research Group.</span>

+### Citations

+- [ICEspy](https://icespy.org/) by [Kyle McDonald](https://kylemcdonald.net/), 2018: _“Concerned you may know an ICE employee?
+Use this helpful app to check.
+Just point your camera and press the photo button.
+We'll check against hundreds of ICE employee photos from LinkedIn and show you the closest match.
+A direct subversion of face recognition technology to watch those who wield power without responsibility.”_

+- [Capture](https://paolocirio.net/work/capture/) by [Paolo Cirio](https://paolocirio.net/), 2020: _“The series of photos Capture is composed of French police officers’ faces.
+Paolo Cirio collected 1000 public images of police in photos taken during protests in France and processed them with Facial Recognition software.
+Cirio then created an online platform with a database of the resulting 4000 faces of police officers to crowdsource their identification by name.”_

+- [NYPD COPPELGÄNGER](https://coppelganger.lav.io/) by [Sam Lavigne](https://lav.io/), 2024: _“Facial recognition on an archive of ~10,000 photos of New York cops.
+Images are publicly available and sourced from [50-a.org](https://www.50-a.org/) and then processed using [Deepface](https://github.com/serengil/deepface) with the yunet model for facial detection and Facenet512 for recognition.”_

 [^1]: Politically Mathematics collective, “Politically Mathematics Manifesto,” 2019. https://politicallymath.in/manifesto/.
 [^2]: Lentin, A. 2018.
 The Future Is Here – Revealing Algorithmic Racism.
 Alana Lentin.Net (blog).
 22 October 2018. http://www.alanalentin.net/2018/10/22/the-future-is-here-revealing-algorithmic-racism.